How to Keep Your Smart Home Safe from Hacking

 5. Avoid public wi-fi for remote access

 Public Wi-Fi networks are not secure because a hacker can monitor unencrypted traffic and send out malware.
-All online activity is vulnerable, including when you control smart home devices.
+All online activity is vulnerable, including when you remotely control smart home devices.

 For more intensive tasks like streaming from security cameras and video doorbells, a cellular network should work fine, but finding a secure Wi-Fi network is ideal if you don’t have unlimited data.